10 Easy Ways to be an Eco-Warrior

 Buying in bulk reduces the need for lots of packaging.
 Join a co-op or buy online and fill up your recycled glass jars!
-We have recently bought clothes and dish washing liquid in bulk and I would recommend this to everyone.
-You can do this with Abode cleaning products.
-Even coconut oil can be bought in bulk.
+We have recently bought laundry and dishwashing liquid in bulk and I would recommend this to everyone.
+Check out the 20 litre tubs of Abode cleaning products.

 Get yourself a water-saving shower head – they aren’t expensive or hard to install.
 They can be easily found at your local hardware store.
 You will not notice the difference but you will notice the savings!

 ♥ Make notebooks.